sdbuchanan/HtB-Writeups-Retired/bashed/bashed.md

 www-data@bashed
 :/scripts# cat /tmp/root.txt

-cc4f0afe3a1026d402ba10329674a8e2
+cc4f0afe**************674a8e2
 ```

 # Conclusion

 I am going to be taking another attempt at the OSCP this year.
 Before I jump back into that I am going to try and hit all the OSCP-like boxes in HTB.
-This was the first machine on my list.
+This was the first machine on my list, it was a nice little box.
+I did not run into too many challenges, it was a nice box to get back into the swing of it.